netenglabs/automatic-for-the-people/netlab/vrf-dup-ip-multi-host/README.md

+This topology:
-This topology tests duplicate IPs across VRFs with hosts spread across multiple hosts with multipathing between source and dest.
-It also enables lldp on hosts.
+*  tests duplicate IPs across VRFs with hosts spread across multiple hosts with multipathing between source and dest.

-Copy the .j2 files into ~/.netlab before doing `netlab up`.
-You also need to fix the eos-add-defrt-mgmt to ensure the addresses match what's specific to your laptop if suzieq is running on a different machine than where netlab is running.
+* does route leaking betweeen green and red VRFs.
+* enables lldp on hosts.

+You need to run ansible-playbook cls-enable-netd.yml to ensure that vagrant user has access to all the commands